Tilo Frey: Political career

 She became active in politics in 1959 once the Canton of Neuchâtel gave women the right to vote and run for public office.
 She joined the Free Democratic Party of Switzerland (FDP) and was elected into the municipal council of Neuchâtel in 1964.
 When she was elected to the Grand Council of Neuchâtel 1969, she became the first person of color to serve in that body.
-In 1971, Swiss voters approved a referendum giving women the right to vote and to stand for office.
-Frey entered the race for the National Council in the 1971 Swiss federal election and won a seat as a member of the FDP, joining nine other women who entered the Council.
+In a referendum of 1971, Swiss voters approved giving women the right to vote and to stand for office.
+Frey entered the race for the National Council in the 1971 Swiss federal election and won a seat as a member of the FDP, joining nine other women who entered the council.
 Media coverage at the time was heavily focused on her race during the campaign.
 In 1974 she resigned from municipal council in Neuchâtel.
 She was not re-elected to the National Council in the 1975 election.
 Among her key issues were equal pay for woman and legalized abortion.

 Frey died on 27 June 2008 in her hometown of Neuchâtel at the age of 85.

 Legacy

 In June 2019, Neuchâtel changed the name of Espace Louis-Agassiz, near the Faculty of Letters of the University of Neuchâtel area, to Espace Tilo Frey.
-Louis Agassiz, who was a professor at the university in natural history and glaciology.
-Now recognized as having racist views, Agassiz published work on polygenism that claimed a ranking of the races in which blacks were inferior to whites and defended racial segregation.
+Louis Agassiz was a professor of natural history and glaciology at University of Neuchâtel.
+He is now recognized as having held and propagated racist views, having published work on polygenism that claimed a ranking of the races in which blacks were inferior to whites and defended racial segregation.